Muzec0318/Muzec0318.github.io/index.md

 * * *
-## Offsec Proving Grounds:
+#### Offensive Proving Grounds:
-_Practice your pentesting skills in a standalone, private lab environment with the additions of PG Play and PG Practice to Offensive Security’s Proving Grounds training labs._
+_Practice your pentesting skills in a standalone, private lab environment with the additions of PG Play and PG Practice to Offensive Security’s Proving Grounds._
 * * *